Ybalrid/Annwvyn/README.md

 Run "git pull" on the Annwvyn sub-directory. then open the VS solution in msvc/Annwvyn/Annwyvn.sln

+Theses days, you may also need to re-build Ogre v2-1 from source and put it inside your dependency package...

 Clean and build the solution.

 If you have build errors, you should download the newest SDK and put it in place of the older one.
 You can also replace the content of your SDK folder (except the Annwvyn directory) with the dependency package from http://annwvyn.org/?static2/download